sbksum/LendingClubCaseStudy/README.md

-# Lending Club DEfault Analysis - Case Study
+# Lending Club Default Analysis - Case Study
 > Using EDA to find out how consumer attributes and loan attributes influence the tendency of default.